qcri/Text2TTP/README.md

   - `sentences_santitized.csv` - Sentence dataset with IOCs sanitized.
 - `libs` - Python packages to load, preprocess, run the pipeline, and evaluate.
 - `preprocessing` - Notebooks demonstrating the preprocessing steps.
+- `models` - Our Pre-trained models used in our experiments.
+They are available on HuggingFace: [Models](https://huggingface.co/collections/qcri-cs/text2ttp-6648e136db255eefa7456d96)
 - `Pipeline.ipynb` - Usage of proposed threat detection pipeline.

 ## How to Use